arcemu/arcemu/README.md

 You can get yourself a quick and dirty installation by using Vagrant.
 It will set up a virtual machine for you, with Arcemu installed.

+* Install Vagrant and VirtualBox
 * Create a directory somewhere
-* Download the Arcemu Vagrantfile and place it there
+* Check out Arcemu code to that directory
 * Go to the created directory in the command line / shell
 * Issue the command 'vagrant up', and wait until the process finishes.

-Vagrant will download an OS for the virtual machine and then install Arcemu, this process will take a while.
+Vagrant will download an OS for the virtual machine and then build and install Arcemu, this process will take a while.
 After it is done, you can log in to the box using SSH.

 ssh -p 2222 localhost